HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.testing.md

 You can also configure pytest using a `pytest.ini` file as described on [pytest Configuration](https://docs.pytest.org/en/latest/reference/customize.html).

 > **Note**
 > If you have the pytest-cov coverage module installed, VS Code doesn't stop at breakpoints while debugging because pytest-cov is using the same technique to access the source code being run.
 To prevent this behavior, include `--no-cov` in `pytestArgs` when debugging tests, for example by adding `"env": {"PYTEST_ADDOPTS": "--no-cov"}` to your debug configuration.
-(See [[vs.1.7.#debug-tests]] above about how to set up that launch configuration.)
+(See [debug-tests](#debug-tests) above about how to set up that launch configuration.)
 (For more information, see [Debuggers and PyCharm](https://pytest-cov.readthedocs.io/en/latest/debuggers.html) in the pytest-cov documentation.)

 ## See also